 What is a missed miscarriage?

 A missed miscarriage is the loss of a pregnancy that occurs without the mother knowing about her loss.
+There are many different types of miscarriage, but this one often surprises women who expect all losses to begin with cramping and bleeding.

 According to the American Pregnancy Association, a missed miscarriage occurs when “when embryonic death has occurred but there is not any expulsion of the embryo.”